a3-audio/a3-system/README.md

 1. Don't edit the main branch.
 Use pull requests instead (if nobody reacts we're probably still mixing - find us on stage)
 2. If you need an own different setup, forck this repo

-A³ Pandemic Mainrepo:
+A³ Pandemic Main:
 https://github.com/ambisonics-audio-association/Ambijockey
-A³ Moc UI-Repo:
+A³ Motion controller-UI:
 https://github.com/ambisonics-audio-association/MotionControllerUI

 ## Blackboard